 M.A.
 Policies and Procedures

 The M.A. degree requires 30 credits (that is, 10 courses at three credits each).
-One theory course from our regular course offerings is required, as is "Introduction to Advanced Research" (or its equivalent).
+One course designated Theory from our regular course offerings is required, as is one course designated Methods.
 We offer a wide variety of courses (ordinarily about 10 per semester).
 Classes are small and allow an intensive engagement with peers and faculty.
-Up to three credits can be taken outside the English department in other departments at Boston College or at other universities in the Boston Area Consortium and at the Graduate Consortium of Women’s Studies.
+Up to three credits can be taken outside the English department in other departments at Boston College or at other universities in the Boston Area Consortium and the Graduate Consortium of Women's Studies.

 The Comprehensive Exam, offered each fall, gives students the opportunity to demonstrate knowledge about literary periodization and to use close-reading skills.
 Three hours in length, it asks students to complete three of five questions—each one addressing a different major literary period.
 For each question, students are provided with a passage from a work of literature; the name of the work’s author; the date of the work’s publication; and some prompts about the work and a keyword relevant to it, such as lyric or Transcendentalism.
 Students are asked to address one or more of these prompts through a close reading of the passage.
 The objective is to demonstrate mastery of a wide range of skills in answering each question.